SneakingCat/tdd-cpp-kata/README.md

 Build you local copy of Google Test:

-*cd gtest-1.7.0/ && ./configure && make && export GTEST_DIR=`pwd` && cd ..*
+*cd gtest-1.7.0/ && ./configure && make && export GTEST_DIR=\`pwd\` && cd ..*

 Clone this repository and build the skeleton.

-*git clone https://github.com/SneakingCat/tdd-cpp-kata.git && cd tdd-cpp-kata/ && make && ./UnitTest*
+*git clone https://github.com/SneakingCat/tdd-cpp-kata.git && cd tdd-cpp-kata/ && make && ./UnitTests*

-After this moment you can use the commands *make clean*, *make* and *./UnitTest* for your build and test cycle.
+After this moment you can use the commands *make clean*, *make* and *./UnitTests* for your build and test cycle.

 http://code.google.com/p/googletest/